yashap/parker/FEATURE_LIST.md

 What am I planning to work on next?

-- Finish proper login/account management with Kratos
+- Finish user backend, making proper use of Supertokens
-  - Should I still have a user table outside Kratos?
+  - And fix tests
+- Validate flows around bad auth
+  - Handled well on BE and FE?
+Ideally some BE tests!
 - Maybe move everything from `frontends/landlord/app.json` into `frontends/landlord/app.config.ts`?
 - Improve "landlord" app, that lets you list a parking spot
   - Improve UI for base flow (login, add parking spot, list parking spots)